 - Fallback logic: increase abstain thresholds, route to human review, apply conservative rules.

-- Feature disablement: remove a corrupted feature or switch to a stable fallback feature.
+- Feature disablement: remove corrupted features or switch to stable fallbacks.

 8.3 Medium-term fixes (days)

-- Targeted data collection and labeling for drifted slices (active learning).
+- Targeted labeling for drifted slices (active learning).

 - Retraining with refreshed data and updated labeling policy.

-- add more robust data validation gates in CI/CD,
+- add stronger data validation gates in CI/CD,

-- tighten governance for feature changes and labeling policy changes.
+- tighten governance for feature and labeling policy changes.

 Treat rollback as a feature

-9. Drift in LLM and RAG systems: prompts, tools, and retrieval
+9. Drift in LLM and RAG systems: prompts, retrieval, tools

 - system prompt changes,